Former Paskenta tribal leaders sentenced for stealing millions

 The defendants used this embezzled money to buy homes, build swimming pools, decks and koi ponds at their personal residences; purchase vehicles; go on luxury vacations, including trips to Africa, South America, and Hawaii, as well as private and chartered jet travel; buy high-value entertainment; pay familial expenses; and purchase precious metals.

-“The defendants lived a lavish lifestyle at the expense of the Paskenta Tribe of Nomlaki Indians and were undeterred by the damage their conduct would bring to the Tribe, whose members trusted them with most of their crucial operational positions,” said Talbert.
+“The defendants lived a lavish lifestyle at the expense of the Paskenta Tribe of Nomlaki Indians and were undeterred by the damage their conduct would bring to the Tribe, whose members trusted them with most of their crucial operational positions,” said U.S. Attorney Talbert.
 “The defendants’ criminal conduct occurred on a regular basis over a period of many years.
-Today’s sentences should send a strong message to other would-be criminals of the consequences for serious white collar crime.”
+Today’s sentences should send a strong message to other would-be criminals of the consequences for serious white-collar crime.”

 “These defendants abused the trust of their own tribe and community, diverting millions of dollars from tribal accounts to fund lavish, unauthorized personal expenditures rather than help tribe members,” said Special Agent in Charge Sean Ragan of the FBI Sacramento Field Office.
 “This case exemplifies our commitment to conducting thorough investigations and working with our law enforcement partners to ensure justice for crime victims.
 We thank IRS Criminal Investigation for their strong, continued partnership and commitment to collaborating with us to seek justice for victims of white collar crime.”